 Some pupils may need additional support with their emotional and social development.
 We have therapeutic programmes which support well-being and develop skills for recognising and managing emotions.
 This may be through 1:1 time with a trusted adult or through recommended interventions from the specialist teaching team at the local SEND Hub.
-We use the Boxall Profile to assess children's diagnostic and developmental needs, and Motional Assessments to set targets and plan provision.
+We use the Boxall Profile to assess children's diagnostic and developmental needs, and other assessments to set targets and plan provision.
 Should further support be needed we will refer to the local SEND Hub for support from the SEMH (Social, Emotional and Mental Health) team, Compass Phoenix (a health and wellbeing service) or CAMHS (Children and Adolescent Mental Health Services).
 We closely monitor incidents using our safeguarding system CPOMs which enables us to identify patterns and trends and provide targeted support quickly.
 We liaise closely with parents to ensure that support offered at school is supported at home.

-Recently, Pickering Community Infant and Nursery School has undergone whole school training in Emotion Coaching and are working towards being a recognised Emotion Coaching setting.
+Previously, Pickering Community Infant and Nursery School completed whole school training in Emotion Coaching.
 This approach is built on developing relationships and understanding and supporting behaviour.
 It offers practical strategies and techniques for identifying and managing emotions and mental health.
-For further information on Emotion Coaching please click here.